noahehall/theBookOfNoah/databases/mysql_new.md

     where... -- with a where clause handler HNDLENAME read INDEXNAME FIRST|PREV|LAST;
   handler HANDLERALIAS close; -- close the handlerf

+  -- insert a single row
+  -- updates an existing row if duplicate exists insert into TABLENAME set
+    COL1=VALUE,
+    etc...
+    on duplicate key update
+  --
+  insert into TABLENAME
+    (COL1, etc...)
+    VALUES
+    ( VAL1, etc... ),
+    ( VAL1, etc... )

+  -- insert multiple rows based on data
+  -- retrieved from a select statement insert into TABLENAME
+    (COL1, etc...)
+    select COLNAME1, etc...
+      from OTHERTABLE
+      where...

   -- analyze a select statement